MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

 lab:
   title: Explore data analytics in Microsoft Fabric
   module: Explore fundamentals of large-scale data analytics
-  description: In this lab, you'll create a Microsoft Fabric Lakehouse, ingest real-world NYC taxi data using a pipeline, and query it with SQL.
-You'll come away understanding how Fabric unifies data ingestion and analytics in a single, scalable platform.
+  description: In this lab, you'll create a Microsoft Fabric lakehouse, bring in real-world NYC taxi data using a pipeline, and query it with SQL.
+The lab is written for absolute beginners, so every step is explained in plain language.
   duration: 30 minutes
-  level: 300
+  level: 100
   islab: true
   primarytopics:
     - Microsoft Fabric